gavnk/UR5-Pick-And-Place-ROS1/README.md

 # UR5 ROS1 MoveIt Pick And Place Project
+## Description:

-*This project used ROS1 Noetic on a machine running Ubuntu 20.04.*
+This project used ROS1 Noetic on a machine running Ubuntu 20.04.
+You will have to install ROS1 Noetic on Ubuntu 20.04 if you don't already for this project to work.
+Everything else is contained within this repo.

+### How to set up and run:
 1. create a new workspace e.g `mkdir ur5_project_ws`
 2. `cd ur5_project_ws`
 3. clone the src folder of this repo into the folder